jimchen1551/MPCS/Computer Science/Algorithms.md

 8. The boolean operators "and" and "or" are short-circuiting.

 ## Loop invariant
+- a property of a program loop that is true before (and after) each iteration
+- a logical assertion, sometimes checked within the code by an assertion call
 - used to understand why an algorithm is correct
 1. **Initialization**: It is true prior to the first iteration of the loop.
 2. **Maintenance**: If it is true before an iteration of the loop, it remains true before the next iteration.